Exercise and Sport Science Department (ESS)

 Foundations of Physical and School Health Education

 This course introduces foundational concepts of physical and school health education, including national standards and models for implementation.
-Students will recognize the roles and responsibilities of physical and health educators in K-12 schools.
+Students learn to recognize the roles and responsibilities of physical and health educators in K-12 schools.
 Offered Fall, Spring.

 ESS 121 Cr.2